WRISE Group Announces Strategic Senior Appointments

-(MENAFN- Media OutReach Newswire) Ranjiv Raman & Agnes Goh to lead Discretionary Solutions and Family Advisory & Institutional Wealth HONG KONG SAR - Media OutReach Newswire - 16 January 2024 - WRISE Wealth Management Singapore (WRISE WM) is proud to announce the appointment of two distinguished professionals to its team, further strengthening its leadership in the wealth management sector.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 16 January 2024 - WRISE Wealth Management Singapore (WRISE WM) is proud to announce the appointment of two distinguished professionals to its team, further strengthening its leadership in the wealth management sector.

 The company has appointed Mr. Ranjiv Raman as Managing Director and Head of Discretionary Solutions, and Ms. Agnes Goh as Managing Director and Head of Family Advisory and Institutional Wealth.
 Both appointments are effective immediately.